knightazura/ghost-sdk/Home.md

 ## How do I create themes or apps (plugins)?

 Get started with Ghost themes by reading the [theme documentation](http://docs.ghost.org/themes).
 The app API is not yet ready, we'll add the documentation here once we've finalised the API.

+## Which browsers are supported?

+Ghost is expected to work the current and previous version of all major desktop and mobile browsers.
+Some functionality may be degraded in certain browsers.